 Registered Nurses, RNs, typically have a baccalaureate degree (though some states allow for an Associate’s degree) and have passed the NCLEX-RN.
-The majority of RN nurses work in hospitals and take on more responsibilities than an LPN, including assessing patient conditions, assisting in diagnosing patients, setting up plans for patient care, and educating patients and families about care once at home, plus much more.
+The majority of RN nurses work in hospitals and take on more responsibilities than an LPN, including assessing patient conditions, assisting in diagnosing patients, set up plans for patient care, and educate patients and families about care once at home, plus much more.
 RNs can work in specialities, including in critical care, genetics, neonatal, public health, and rehabilitation.

 Salaries for RNs can vary based on specialty, but clocks in around $62,000 per year.